justinschw/netplan-config/README.md

   ip: '192.168.4.8'
 });

-// Configure wlan0 as a static LAN interface so that I can run hostapd on it
+/*  Configure wlan0 as a static LAN interface so that I can run hostapd
+ *  on it.
-// Use 255.255.0.0 (/16) subnet
+ *  Use 255.255.0.0 (/16) subnet
+*/
 net.configureInterface('wlan0', {
   ip: '192.168.0.1',
   prefix: 16